 Relationships are tricky enough without adding money to the mix.
+In fact, a 2020 MagnifyMoney survey found that 45% of Americans would rather discuss their weight than their wallet.
 For young and older couples alike, talking (or not talking) about debt, or about ways to spend or save, can cause tension.

 To understand how this impacts younger couples, MagnifyMoney surveyed nearly 1,000 Gen Zers and millennials who are married, engaged or in a relationship.
 According to our findings, nearly three-fourths said they’d been mad at their partner because of a financial decision they made, while 15% hadn’t yet discussed debt with their partner.
 Here’s what else we found.

 Nearly 3 in 4 millennial and Gen Z couples — which includes married and engaged couples and those in relationships — have been mad at their partner for a financial decision they made:

 Those who earned between $50,000 and $74,999 were the most likely (84%) to have been mad at their partner for a financial decision.
 Conversely, just 16% of that income group said they never felt that way, compared with a range of 22% to 35% in the other brackets.

 Among those who said they’d been mad at their partner for a financial decision, the most common circumstances were either that their partner made a big purchase without telling them or the partner spent a lot of money on something they consider frivolous:

 Interestingly, older millennials (ages 33 to 40) were most likely to report hiding debt as the financial decision that made them mad at their partner (11%), versus 6% of younger millennials (25 to 32) and 8% of Gen Zers (18 to 24).

 We also asked whether a partner had been mad at the survey respondent for a financial decision they made, and 67% said yes.
 However, there was a variation among gender, as 78% of men said they had made their partner mad at them for a financial decision, versus 58% of women.